 Antonio Testolin

-The interest in sculpture started at an early age, developed during my adolescence, and continued through university graduate studies.
-Working in the following mediums: clay, wax, wood, cast resin, plastics, steel, marble and bronze.
-It is marble (studied marble carving in Italy) and bronze, that speaks to me most often.
-I do enjoy the feeling of marble, and its essence of permanence enlivens.
-When carving, I’m intrigued as to how the stone transforms from rough and jagged surfaces to smooth and polished forms.
-This is another element of working marble; it connects me to my cultural roots.
-I love how bronze is so multifaceted; defies the illusion of gravity, range of textures, and color patinas.
-The scale I works in, is both small 1 to 2 feet to monument public and private commissions over 15 feet tall.
+My interest in sculpture started at an early age, developed during adolescence, and continued through university and graduate studies.
+I have worked in the following mediums: clay, wax, wood, cast resin, plastics, steel, marble, and bronze.
+It is marble (having studied marble carving in Italy) and bronze that speak to me most often.
+I enjoy the feel of marble, and its essence of permanence is enlivening.
+When carving, I am intrigued by how the stone transforms from rough, jagged surfaces into smooth, polished forms.
+This aspect of working with marble also connects me to my cultural roots.

 Artist Resume with Exhibition Record